Handbook of Operating Procedures 4-1030

 Capital Projects and Facility Planning:

-Projects exceeding $10 million that result in construction or complete renovation of a building.
+Minor projects up to $10 million, and Capital Improvement Program projects exceeding $10 million, that result in construction or complete renovation of a building.
 This includes development of long-range facility plans and feasibility studies.

 Maintenance and Operations: